What Is a Brokerage Trade Confirmation?

-Why You Should Examine Your Broker's Trade Confirmations Carefully
+Examine Your Broker's Trade Confirmations Carefully

 The trade confirmation is extremely important because it is your way of verifying that the broker has filled an order according to your instructions.
 If you notice that the trade confirmation includes information on it that you believe is in error, you must contact your bank or broker immediately to attempt to get it corrected.